How to determine if a user is logged in without facing a PHPMD.CookieAndSessionMisuse in Magento 2

-method, though, PHPMD (PHP Mess Detector) greets me with an error, since the code I’m working on is rarely part of the “HTML presentation layer.”
+Sometimes, I need to check if I’m dealing with a logged-in user in Magento 2.
+If I rely on the familiar Magento\Customer\Model\Session::isLoggedIn method, though, PHPMD (PHP Mess Detector) greets me with an error, since the code I’m working on is rarely part of the “HTML presentation layer.”
+Making PHPMD happy is in itself a good goal, but in this case not following it may create a security hazard.

-method effectively detects whether a session belongs to a logged-in user, but it triggers the following error during code-quality checks:
+The isLoggedIn method effectively detects whether a session belongs to a logged-in user, but it triggers the following error during code-quality checks:

 The class uses sessions or cookies while not being a part of HTML Presentation layer